playsms/playsms/INSTALL.md

 - To make sure the web server is HTTPS enabled with correct certificate
 - To make sure that playSMS log files are writable by web server
+- To add indexes for faster database access
 - To install and maintain fail2ban and its playSMS jail configuration
-- Other steps to improve security
+- Other steps to improve performance and security

 Discuss them more in https://playsms.discourse.group